 - How is your team currently structured?

 - What does your current system look like?

 - What are your goals over the next 6-12 months?

 - Why is this so important to you?

 - What would you gain if you had that?

 - How does this affect your team?

 Defining your core playbook slides

-When you are creating your first playbook, you need to hone in on the pertinent information that can thoughtfully tell your story.
+When you are creating your first sales playbook, you need to hone in on the pertinent information that can thoughtfully tell your story.
 Typically, this should be about three to four slides.

-Here is a breakdown of how to set up these slides for your playbook:
+Here is a breakdown of how to set up these slides for your sales playbook template: